-If the investigator determines that there is sufficient information alleged to suggest that a policy violation may have occurred, the Title IX Coordinator (or designee) will issue a

-Notice of Alleged Violation to the Responding Party, with a copy to the Reporting Party, and refer the report and Notice of Alleged Violation to the Vice President for Organizational Development and Human Resources (for cases where the Reporting Party is an employee) or Vice President of Student Affairs (or designee) for cases where the Reporting Party is a student.
-For a report of Prohibited Conduct against a student employee who is acting within the scope of his or her employment at the time of the incident, the College may forward the case for review to either the Vice President for Organizational Development and Human Resources or to the Vice President for Student Affairs (or designee).
+If the investigator, in consultation with the Title IX Coordinator, determines that there is sufficient information alleged to suggest that a policy violation may have occurred, the Title IX Coordinator (or designee) will issue a Notice of Alleged Violation to the Responding Party, with a copy to the Reporting Party, and refer the report and Notice of Alleged Violation to the Vice President for Organizational Development and Human Resources (for cases where the Reporting Party is an employee) or Vice President of Student Affairs (or designee) for cases where the Reporting Party is a student.
+For a report of Prohibited Conduct against a student employee who is acting within the scope of their employment at the time of the incident, the College may forward the case for review to either the Vice President for Organizational Development and Human Resources or to the Vice President for Student Affairs (or designee).
 As outlined in greater detail below, the appropriate Vice President (or designee) will make a finding, by a preponderance of the evidence, as to whether or not the Responding Party is responsible for conduct in violation of this Policy.

-- a.
-Finding of Responsibility in cases of sexual or gender-based Harassment, Sexual Assault, Sexual Exploitation, Interpersonal Violence, and/or Stalking - i.
+a.
+Finding of Responsibility in cases of sexual or gender-based Harassment, Sexual Assault, Sexual Exploitation, Interpersonal Violence, and/or Stalking

+- i.
 In reaching determinations of responsibility, the appropriate Vice President (or designee) will consult with the Reporting Party, the Responding Party, the Title IX Coordinator and other affected parties, as appropriate, to ensure a full assessment of the relevant facts and impacts.
-In cases of sexual or gender-based Harassment, Sexual Assault, Sexual Exploitation, Interpersonal Violence, and/or Stalking the Vice President (or designee) will offer separate, in-person conferences with the Reporting Party and the Responding Party.
-If a Reporting Party or Responding Party meets with the Vice President (or designee) he or she may be accompanied by an Advisor.
+In cases of sexual or genderbased Harassment, Sexual Assault, Sexual Exploitation, Interpersonal Violence, and/or Stalking the Vice President (or designee) will offer separate, in-person meetings with the Reporting Party and the Responding Party.
+If a Reporting Party or Responding Party meets with the Vice President (or designee) they may be accompanied by an Advisor.
 At any time, the Responding Party may choose to agree to a finding of responsibility to some or all of the reported conduct.
 After a consideration of all of the relevant information, the Vice President (or designee) will make a finding by a preponderance of the evidence as to whether the Responding Party is responsible for engaging in Prohibited Conduct. - ii.
-The Vice President (or designee) will provide a copy of his or her decision of tesponsibility in addition to the final investigation report to the Responding Party, the Reporting Party and to the Title IX Coordinator.
-The decision letter will also identify an Appeals Officer. - iii.
-A finding of responsibility by the Vice President (or designee) may be appealed by the Responding Party to the designated Appeals Officer The appeal shall consist of a plain, concise, and complete written statement outlining the grounds for the appeal.
-The limited grounds for appeal are as follows: - a.
-New information that could affect the finding of the Disciplinary Resolution Officer and that was not reasonably available through the exercise of due diligence at the time of the investigation; and/or b.
+The Vice President (or designee) will provide a copy of their decision of responsibility in addition to the final investigation report to the Responding Party, the Reporting Party and to the Title IX Coordinator.
+The decision letter will also identify an Appeals Officer, who is typically a Vice President or senior level administrator. - iii.
+A finding of responsibility by the Vice President (or designee) may be appealed by the Responding Party to the designated Appeals Officer.

+The appeal shall consist of a plain, concise, and complete written statement outlining the grounds for the appeal.
+The limited grounds for appeal are as follows:

+a.
+New information that could affect the finding of the Disciplinary Resolution Officer and that was not reasonably available through the exercise of due diligence at the time of the investigation; and/orb.
 Material deviation(s) from written procedures that significantly affected the outcome.